Enter the Boardroom with Nurole

 office block

-Episode 11 - Using employee-oriented board Strategy to drive sustainable growth with Lynne Weedall
+11. Lynne Weedall - Using employee-oriented board Strategy to drive sustainable growth

 Experienced Non-Executive Director and Remuneration Committee Chair Lynne Weedall uses her knowledge of employee engagement to discuss how boards can drive sustainable growth by developing employee-focused strategies.
 With roles at major companies like Treatt, Greggs and Stagecoach, Lynne's HR background has given her an in-depth understanding of balancing data with employee feedback, commission schemes as a motivator and the differences between short-cycle and long-cycle loops.